officinerobotiche/uNAV.X/README.md

 µNAV
 =========
-µNAV è un progetto realizzato dal gruppo [Officine Robotiche], per il controllo motori ... le funzionalità offerte dal codice sono:
+µNAV is a project in development by [Officine Robotiche], to control motors ... code functionalities are:

-  - Controllo PID
+  - PID control
-  - Gestione Encoder
+  - Encoders management
-  - Misura corrente assorbimento motori
+  - Motors current measurement

-####Importante####
+####ATTENTION####

-> Tutto il codice viene rilasciato con licenza "....." ed è scritto per funzionare con la scheda µNAV anchessa sviluppata e rilascata con licenza "....."
+> All the code is released under "....." license and is dedicated to µNAV board released under "....." license

-[--E possibile collaborare allo sviluppo del progetto, per farlo si possono utilizzare gli strumenti messi a disposizione del sistema.--]
+[--it's possible to collaborate to this project development using system tools --]

 Version
 ----